mitshan1994/mitshan1994.github.io/_posts/javascript/2022-11-26-Vue-Learning.md

   // Component is now mounted.
 })
 ```
 This is called a lifecycle hook.
+The `onMounted()` will be called after the component finishes the initial rendering and creates the DOM nodes.

+Some lifecycle hooks:
+* onMounted
+* onUpdated
+* onUnmounted

 ### Watchers
 Sometimes we need to perform some "side effects" reactively, for example when some value changed, to perform an action.